rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 This setting causes the UPC rules specified in the UPC EAN parameters to be used when reporting composite decode data.
 ####Access
 <ul><li><i class="icon-file"></i>Instance: This property can be accessed via an instance object of this class: <ul><li><code>myObject.compositeAbUseUpcPreambleCheckDigitRules</code></li></ul></li><li><i class="icon-file"></i>Default Instance: This property can be accessed via the default instance object of this class. <ul><li><code>EB.Barcode.compositeAbUseUpcPreambleCheckDigitRules</code> </li></ul></li></ul>

+####Platforms

+* Windows Mobile/CE
+* Motorola Solutions Devices Only(Not all scanning engines support all symbologies or all symbology properties)

 ###compositeC